bjrnfrdnnd/Coursera_Getting_and_Cleaning_data_Week_04/README.md

 The data to be used for the task is accelerometer data from the Samsung Galaxy S smartphone available [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+For a detailed specification of the process of tidying the data, the scripts being used, and the specification of the dataframes produced, please see [CodeBook.md](CodeBook.md).

 ## Implementation
 For this task, we wrote an [R script](run_analysis.R) that performs the following tasks: